-The Proposed Action would take place in the subtidal area just offshore of Eden Landing near Redwood City Harbor (Figure 4-5).
-The project area is located about 2 miles offshore of the Eden Landing and therefore is not near community infrastructure.
-According to the BCDC's community vulnerability mapper, census block groups within 2 miles of the project extent are considered to have low social vulnerability (Figure 4-5).
+The Proposed Action would take place in the subtidal area in west of Eden Landing near Redwood City Harbor (Figure 4-7).
+The project area is located about 2 miles west of the Eden Landing and therefore is not near community infrastructure.
+According to the BCDC's community vulnerability mapper, census block groups within 2 miles of the project extent are considered to have low social vulnerability (Figure 4-7).
 Adjacent to Eden Landing, just over 4 miles away from the project extent, there are census block groups with low, moderate, high and highest social vulnerability.
-On the southwestern side of the project extent, just over 4 miles outside the project extent, there are census block groups with the highest contamination vulnerability and moderate social vulnerability (Figure 4-5).
+On the southwestern side of the project extent, just over 4 miles outside the project extent, there are census block groups with the highest contamination vulnerability and moderate social vulnerability (Figure 4-7).

-Figure 4-5.
-Community vulnerability offshore of Union City, Alameda County (BCDC Mapping Tool, 2020).
+Figure 4-7.
+Community vulnerability proximal to project site two miles west of Eden Landing Ecological Reserve (BCDC Mapping Tool, 2020).

-Figure 4-5 shows the project extent of the Proposed Action (in green) as well as the different levels of community vulnerability in the surrounding areas.
+Figure 4-7 shows the project extent of the Proposed Action (in green) as well as the different levels of community vulnerability in the surrounding areas.
 A 1-mile (shown in red) and 4-mile (shown in yellow) buffer radius around the project extent is also shown.
 There are census block groups with moderate, high, and highest social vulnerability 4 miles outside the project area, but no such census block groups within 1 mile.

-Alternative B would take place in an area just offshore of Emeryville Crescent near West Oakland.
-There are communities with moderate, high, and highest social vulnerability within 1 mile of the Emeryville Crescent project extent (Figure 4-6).
+Alternative B would take place in an area west of Emeryville Crescent near West Oakland.
+There are communities with moderate, high, and highest social vulnerability within 1 mile of the Emeryville Crescent project extent (Figure 4-8).

-Figure 4-6.
-Community vulnerability offshore Emeryville, Alameda County (BDCD Mapping Tool, 2020).
+Figure 4-8.
+Community vulnerability in nearshore environment west of Emeryville, Alameda County (BDCD Mapping Tool, 2020).

-Figure 4-6 Shows the project extent of the proposed plan (in green) as well as the different levels of community vulnerability in the surrounding areas.
+Figure 4-8 Shows the project extent of the proposed plan (in green) as well as the different levels of community vulnerability in the surrounding areas.
 A 1-mile radius (shown in orange) is also shown.
 There are census block groups with moderate, high, and highest social vulnerability within 1 mile of the project extent.

-At both action alternative sites, the dredged material placement activities would not result in construction or modification of residences or commercial facilities and would not require a large workforce.
+At both action alternative sites, the dredged-material placement activities would not result in construction or modification of residences or commercial facilities and would not require a large workforce.
 Therefore, the project alternatives would have no adverse effect on population and housing or socioeconomics.